kostasgalexiou/ResynPy/README.md

   --genos TAB FILE      Tab-delimited file (.tab) containing the genotyping data of the F2 population.
 Markers should be in columns and individuals in rows.
 Genotypes should be in the format "A,B,H,-", where
                         "-" represents missing data.
 Incomapatible with --vcf.
 This arguments is used together with --markers --markers TAB FILE    A 2-column tab-delimited file with the markers used for the F2 genotyping, in the format of "chromosome<tab>marker name".
 Incombatible with "--vcf"
-  --results_dir STR     Name of the results directory [Default: ROH_results] --not_phased          Use this argument if your genotyping data are not phased.
+  --results_dir STR     Name of the results directory [Default: ResynPy_results] --not_phased          Use this argument if your genotyping data are not phased.
 [Default: FALSE] --scores_file FILE    A tab delimited file containing user-defined scores for the different combinations of genotypes, observed during the comparison of the individuals.
 Nucleotides ingenotypes should be
                         separated with a "/". e.g.: A/H<tab>0.75.
 [Default: scores_default.tab]